 One of the most crucially important parts of having a will is that doing so puts into writing your desires as far as an estate is concerned.
 You have worked hard to create your estate.
 The property, the cash, the savings, the peace of mind.
 The ability to control your destiny at least when it comes to controlling where your property ends up at your passing.
 This is not an automatic thing in Texas.
 We have already talked about how if you don’t have a will then this control will not be a part of your estate planning.
 Here is what you can expect to happen- or, rather, what your family can expect to happen after you die if you do not have a will.

 Your spouse and children look around your office, in the desk drawers, and anywhere else where you may have left a will.
 Finding nothing they quickly realize that despite a life well-led you did not draft a will.
 This means that a probate case will likely be necessary.
 That probate case will eat into the value of your estate and can cause a great deal of stress for the family.
-Any creditors of yours will need to be notified and paid before any property can ultimately be distributed.
+Your creditors must be notified and paid before anyone can distribute your property.
 For a family who may need money now to pay for essentials, the probate case can seem to take an eternity to complete.

-The bottom line is that by passing away without a will, your family is put into the position of needing to search for answers to legal questions during a time better spent thinking about their memories of you and one another.
+The bottom line is this: when you pass away without a will, your family must search for legal answers instead of focusing on remembering you.
 Had you drafted a will your family would know your wishes know where things stand financially and have some peace of mind in a turbulent time.
 This is what estate planning is, ultimately.
 Not trying to save money or do what is best financially.
 Rather, this is an opportunity for you to do what is best for your family.

 Deciding to whom your property should be left